Optimal Change Point Detection and Localization in Sparse Dynamic Networks: Introduction

+The main theoretical contribution of the paper is the identification of three regions inside the space of model parameters corresponding to different types of scaling or regimes: (i) an impossibility regimes, where no change point localization algorithm is guaranteed to be consistent (see \Cref{sec-2.1}); (ii) a feasibility regime, described in \Cref{assume:phase}), for which we demonstrate the existence of a polynomial-time, consistent change point estimator (see \Cref{sec-NBS}); and (iii) a subset of (ii), described in \Cref{assume:phase 2}, for which we further show that change point localization can be achieved at a nearly minimax optimal rate, again using a polynomial-time algorithm (see \Cref{sec-local}).
+The partition of scaling regimes, represented pictorially in \Cref{fig:rg}, is relatively sharp, in the sense that regimes (i) and (ii) are only off by any diverging factor in $T$.

-3mm Our contributions are as follows. \begin{itemize} \item We first demonstrate the existence of a phase transition for the problem at hand by giving nearly matching necessary and sufficient conditions on the scaling of the model parameters and $T$ for consistent estimation of the change points.
+To be specific, our contributions are as follows. \begin{itemize} \item We first demonstrate the existence of a phase transition for the problem at hand by giving nearly matching necessary and sufficient conditions on the scaling of the model parameters and $T$ for consistent estimation of the change points.
 Specifically, under the low signal-to-noise scaling

 no algorithm is guaranteed to be consistent (in the minimax sense: there exists a change point problem setting compatible with the above assumption such that any algorithm will have a localization rate uniformly bounded away from $0$).
-On the other hand, if for any $\xi>0$\footnote{Note that $\xi$ is allowed to be zero, if one assumes $n$ diverges with $T$ or $\Delta = o(T)$. },
+On the other hand, if for any $\xi>0$\footnote{In fact, $\xi$ is allowed to be zero if $n$ diverges with $T$.
+More generally, in that case, we may replace the term $\log^{\xi}(T)$ with any other quantity one diverging in $T$.},

 we demonstrate a computationally-efficient procedure, called Network Binary Segmentation (NBS) (see \Cref{algorithm:MWBS} below) that is provably consistent.
-The procedure combines sample splitting, which has been proved effective by \cite{wang2016high} and by \cite{WangEtal2017} in high-dimensional change point problems, with the randomized search strategy implemented in the wild binary segmentation (WBS) algorithm of \cite{fryzlewicz2014wild}.
-To show the consistency of the NBS we have generalized in non-trivial ways the analysis in \cite{venkatraman1992consistency} to allow for vector- and matrix-valued CUSUM statistics; we believe that such generalization may be applied to other change point detection problems and, therefore, may be of independent interest.
+The procedure combines sample splitting with the randomized search strategy implemented in the wild binary segmentation (WBS) algorithm of \cite{fryzlewicz2014wild}.
+To show the consistency of the NBS we have generalized in non-trivial ways the analysis in \cite{venkatraman1992consistency} to allow for vector- and matrix-valued CUSUM statistics; we believe that such generalization may be applied to other change point detection problems and is of independent interest.